 For the Curriculum Policy - Autumn 2021, please click here.

 Leechpool Curriculum Overview 2021-22

 Our Curriculum Display

-In the concepts, knowledge and skills snapshot section, three concepts are displayed and this highlights pictorially how these are woven through each year group in our curriculum.
+In the concepts, knowledge and skills snapshot section, three concepts are displayed and this highlights pictorially how these are woven through each year group of our curriculum.
 The concepts displayed here are regularly updated to give parents a flavour of what is taught, learnt, and remembered at Leechpool Primary School.